2021 Annual Meeting of the Membership

 History of Our Annual Meeting

+Taylor Electric Cooperative has been hosting Annual Meetings since 1939.
 When electricity first became available, private electric companies didn’t want to run lines to the surrounding rural areas.
 In order to receive electricity, farmers and ranchers united.
 They created their own electric resource with aid from the Rural Electrification Administration (REA).
 Through the REA, they were able to borrow federal funds to begin the electrification process by forming a locally owned cooperative.

 Why Should You Attend?

 Voting plays an important role in how the cooperative functions.
 The cooperative service area is separated into three zones.
 Two board members are selected to represent each zone and one at-large director from within the cooperative zones.
 Board members serve a three year team and voting takes place during the annual meeting.
-If you are unable to attend, we offer main in ballots upon request.
+If you are unable to attend, we offer mail in ballots upon request.